Swanley District Scouts

 Soon (if you haven't already done so) you will be invited to meet with the District Appointments Advisory Committee.
 They are responsible for ensuring that you (and everyone else!) are suitable to undertake a role in Scouting and are in the right role for you.

-Module 3 Tools for the Job (Section Leaders)
+Your training will start with either Module 3 Tools for the Job (Section Leaders) or Module 4 Tools for the Job (Managers)

-Meeting your Training Adviser
+Your Training Adviser

-The Training Adviser’s job is to help you identify which of the modules you need to complete and then decide with you whether you need to complete any training for them or not, taking prior experience into account.
-Between you, you will complete a personal learning plan.
+The Training Adviser's job is to help you identify which of the modules you need to complete and then decide with you whether you need to complete any training for them or not, taking prior experience into account.
+Between you, you will complete a Personal Learning Plan.

 Module 2: Personal Learning Plan